MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint_DLP.md

 You have now enabled device onboarding and can start to onboard devices to be protected with Endpoint DLP policies.
 The process of enabling the feature might take up to 30 minutes, but you can proceed with the next task as it's not dependent on this.

-## Task 2 - Onboard a device to Endpoint DLP
+## Task 2 – Onboard a device to endpoint DLP

 In this task, you will use the local script option to onboard a Windows 11 device to allow it to be protected by Endpoint DLP policies.